Back to all posts

 1. Encourage openness to productive conflict.
 Conflicts shouldn’t be seen as obstacles or annoyance triggers – they can be constructive and provide opportunities to learn.

 2. Prioritize accountability over blame.
-When there occurs an issue, do not look for who is to blame – try to find out why the problem happened in the first place.
+When an issue occurs, do not look for who is to blame – try to find out why the problem happened in the first place.
 People who made a mistake can give valuable information, so it makes no sense to discourage them from dialogue.

 Review team performance